-Learn More: OCI Card for UK and the UAE Nationals
+Learn More: OCI Card Application Form

 The OCI card is a document that grants permanent residency to citizens of Indian origin, allowing them to live and work in India indefinitely.

 Although OCI stands for Overseas Citizenship of India, the OCI card doesn’t grant citizenship, and you’re not eligible to vote nor to hold public office with it.

 Get your application for the OCI card here.

 WHO CAN APPLY AND ENTER INDIA WITH THIS DOCUMENT

 People of Indian origin who’d like to bear a second nationality and who haven’t been Pakistani or Bangladeshi citizens nor a child, grandchild, or great-grandchild of such a person can apply.

 You may also apply if you were a citizen of India on or after January 26, 1950; if you belong to a territory that became part of India after August 15, 1947; or if you’re a child, grandchild, great-grandchild, or spouse of an Indian citizen.
 You won’t be eligible for the OCI card if you served as a member of any foreign military.

 You’ll need to surrender your Indian passport to apply.